Rhyming and Stealing

 • tea: thief

 The redacted rhymes being respectively and squeak, tart, and leaf.
 Suddenly it gets pretty hard—you have to guess what completes the phrase as well as what it rhymes with.
-Here are some of the ones I’ve previously mentioned, so you can also see how their connections attenuate:
+Here are some I’ve previously mentioned, so you can also see how their connections attenuate:

 • aunt: piano